 Cooking frozen corn on the cob in the instant pot will help speed up your summer favorite meals.
 An easy instant pot sweet corn side dish that comes together quickly, making your weeknight and weekend meals a breeze!

 Using fresh Corn is essential, but if you are aren’t able to find the fresh corn, then frozen corn o the cob will also work in the instant pot.
 I love the natural sweet flavor of fresh corn, and at times the underlying earthy taste that you can only get from fresh corn.

 Once cooked, the corn is slathered with sweet butter.
 Then is sprinkled with salt and pepper to balance out the flavor and making this side dish even more enjoyable.

 The only ingredients you’ll need are freshly peeled corn and water.
-Here you’ll find step by step photo guide to make sure you make it is perfect each time.
+Here you’ll find step by step photo guide to make sure cooking frozen corn in the instant pot comes out perfectly each time.

 Full step by step directions are listed in the recipe card.
 Optional seasoning to apply to the corn are:

 How To Choose The Best Corn On The Cob